CentreForUltrasonicEngineering/cueART01/README.md

 Marcus Ingram

+Dr Carmelo Mineo

+Riliang Su

+Dr Yashar Javadi

+Dr Anthony Gachagan

 If You contributed in any way, and you are not listed here - please let me know, I will surely honor Your contribution.

+## Contributing
+1. For version number, use semantic verisioning 2.0.0 : https://semver.org/
+2. For branching workflow, use this: http://nvie.com/posts/a-successful-git-branching-model/
+3. For documentation, use this: http://www.writethedocs.org/guide/writing/beginners-guide-to-docs/
+4. For new features, start a new folder, then a new submodule, and then use this: http://tom.preston-werner.com/2010/08/23/readme-driven-development.html
+4. For anything else, ask Jerzy Dziewierz